Krasivaya/Delani-Studio/README.md

 ## Description

- We start each project by understanding your business goals, the user's need and the product requirements Then we help transalte them into effective and elegant solutions
+ We start each project by understanding your business goals, the user's need and the product requirements Then we help transalte them into effective and elegant solutions.
 ## Setup Instructions

  You will need to clone the project and then run it